 There are three major credit bureaus that are relied upon by lenders, landlords, and consumers alike for accurate credit reporting services.
 These three credit bureaus are Experian, Equifax, and TransUnion.
 While there are other credit reporting bureaus, these three credit bureaus are the most consistently used across the country.

 All the major credit bureaus will include rental payments on credit reports if they receive them.
-In the past, it has not been typical for the landlord to report rental payment information to each credit bureau.
+In the past, it was not typical for the landlord to report rental payment information to each credit bureau.

 However, more recently, credit bureaus have partnered with third-party companies that offer rent reporting services to include rental history on consumers’ credit reports.
 Though this is becoming far more common, rent reporting still only happens if the landlord or the consumer seeks it out.